 When the medicine man of her Northern Cheyenne tribe met Sheree, he named her Many Trails Many Roads Woman.
 In fitting with her name, she embraces the multiple paths she travels in her personal and professional life.

-Sheree is a Pushcart Prize-nominated writer and winner of the 2018 Submittable Eliza So Fellowship, among other honors.
-Her work has been published in Midway Journal, *82 Review, Linea, Past Ten, Beecher’s Magazine, Wanderlust: A Narrative Map, and on the Submittable blog.
-She’s also published journalism in the Orange County Register, advice columns for Savvy Auntie, and conference reports for Assay: A Journal of Nonfiction Studies.
-Her literary work is forthcoming in Mom Egg Review, Memoir Magazine, Storm Cellar, and several other notable publications.
+In 2018, Sheree began submitting her literary work to journals and magazines.
+In her first year of publishing, she was nominated for a Pushcart Prize, won Submittable’s Eliza So Fellowship, placed in Midway Journal’s flash prose and poetry contest, placed in Beecher’s nonfiction contest, and received several other finalist honors.
+In 2019, her writing has recently appeared or is forthcoming in Brevity, Passages North, AWP Writer’s Notebook, The Sun’s “Reader’s Write,” Storm Cellar, Memoir Magazine, Linea, Mom Egg Review, and the Cargo Literary blog.
+Her creative work and essays about writing have also appeared in Midway Journal, *82 Review, Past Ten, Wanderlust: A Narrative Map, and on the Submittable blog.
+She’s published journalism in the Orange County Register, advice columns for Savvy Auntie, and conference reports for Assay: A Journal of Nonfiction Studies.
 Sheree is currently completing a memoir about her relationship with her body and recovery from food addiction as well as a collection of literary travel reflections.